-- a) To receive a further update at the March meeting on progress to be in the format of the previous report format submitted to the September meeting to include the results of HR discussions on the salary structure. - b) That the Committee be sent by e-mail the updated Monthly listing of Outstanding Debt at month-end March 2018 - December 2018 and Invoices Raised and Cleared 2018/19 some of which had been shared with the Chairman at the briefing earlier in the week.
+- a) To receive a further update at the March meeting on progress to be in the format of the previous report format submitted to the September meeting to include the results of HR discussions on the salary structure.
+(Post meeting note: as the Head of Debt and Income left the authority within two weeks of the meeting and after consultation with the Chairman it was agreed that this report was moved to the May meeting) - b) That the Committee be sent by e-mail the updated Monthly listing of Outstanding Debt at month-end March 2018 December 2018 and

+Invoices Raised and Cleared 2018/19 some of which had been shared with the Chairman at the briefing earlier in the week.